AusClimateService/npcp/reports/phase1/phase1_report.md

 The results for each variable and assessment category are discussed in the sections below, with maps showing the results for all grid points for a representative RCM/GCM as required.
-See the supplementary materials (insert Zenodo link) for the map for every metric and RCM/GCM combination.
+See the supplementary materials for the map for every metric and RCM/GCM combination (insert Zenodo link).

 In addition to showing the results for bias corrected RCM and GCM data, the maps for the cross validation task also show an "AGCD (training data)" result.